 Tools

-- A plate for the sugar to apply to the shot glass rim.
+- A plate or bowl for the sugar to apply to the shot glass rim.

 Easy Vodka Lemon Drop Shots (3 ingredients)